gbif-norway/bdq-multirecord-agent/README.md

 This service receives dataset submissions via email, processes CSV files, runs BDQ tests, and replies with detailed results including validation failures and proposed amendments.
 It is currently deployed on google cloud run at https://bdq-multirecord-agent-638241344017.europe-west1.run.app/

+## Recent Refactor

+**Refactored from Unix socket server to CLI approach**: Replaced complex Unix domain socket server architecture with simple command-line interface approach for better reliability and easier debugging. **Eliminated persistent JVM process management**: Removed socket server, health checks, and restart logic in favor of stateless CLI execution per request. **Simplified Docker build**: Streamlined multi-stage Dockerfile that builds CLI JAR and eliminates build complexity that was causing deployment failures.

 ## Architecture

 All local development should be done in docker containers.

 - **Google Apps Script**: Polls Gmail inbox and forwards emails to this service, as well as providing an "endpoint" for email replies.
 Code for this is in this repo, in google-apps-scripts/
 - **Google Cloud Run**: This FastAPI service, which processes datasets and runs BDQ tests for the entire dataset
-- **Inline BDQ Libraries**: Local JVM server with resident FilteredPush BDQ libraries, eliminating external API dependencies
+- **Inline BDQ Libraries**: Local JVM CLI with resident FilteredPush BDQ libraries, eliminating external API dependencies
-  - Java server runs BDQ tests locally using Unix domain socket communication
+  - Java CLI executes BDQ tests locally using file-based I/O (JSON input/output)
   - Test mappings driven by TG2_tests.csv for comprehensive BDQ test coverage
   - Significantly faster than HTTP-based external API calls